Would we be able to make an appointment to see your place?

 What should I bring when I check in my pet for overnight boarding?

 We have a welcome package that will be sent to you upon booking your pets’ stay with us.
-For for reference purposes, we suggest the following:
+It will include all the things to bring, and things to leave at home.
+For quick reference purposes, we suggest the following:

 - Vaccination records (these may be emailed ahead of time, or brought with you upon check in)